mortenebak/laravel-subscription-preset/README.md

 ```bash
 php artisan laravel-subscription-preset
 ```
-This will copy all stubs from the packing into your Laravel project.
+This will copy all stubs from the preset into your Laravel project.

 ### Install npm packages
 ```